Headaches - tension

 - Headaches accompanied by other symptoms, such as memory loss, confusion, loss of balance, changes in speech or vision, or loss of strength in or numbness or tingling in arms or legs (possibility of stroke)

-- Headaches after head injury, especially if drowsiness or nausea are present (possibility of hemorrhage)
+- Headaches after head injury, if drowsiness or nausea is present (possibility of hemorrhage)

 - Headaches accompanied by fever, stiff neck, nausea, and vomiting (possibility of meningitis)